NoneqPhysLivingMatterLab/cell_interaction_gnn/README.md

 - sklern  0.23.2
 - Docker

-We used a Docker container installing by `docker pull pytorch:1.6.0-cuda10.1-cudnn7-runtime`
+We used a Docker container: `docker pull pytorch:1.6.0-cuda10.1-cudnn7-runtime`

 # Dataset

-We convert the segmentation image from the live-image/simulation data and the track data into the spatio-temporal graphs (DGL format).
+We convert the segmentation image from the live-image/simulation data and the cell track data into spatio-temporal graphs (DGL format).

 ## Data format

 ### Segmentation image (segmentation.npy)

-Numpy array [T,H,W] of a image sequence, i.e. label image sequence is save as numpy array.
+Numpy array [T,H,W] of an image sequences and labels are saved as numpy array.
-In the label images, the cell borders (width = 1 pix) are set to zero value.
+In the label images, the cell borders (width = 1 pix) are set as 0.

 See `data/check_input_data_format.ipynb` to check the format.